KP Assembly approves six demands for grant amid debate on budget

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: The Khyber Pakhtunkhwa Assembly on Wednesday approved six demands for grant of more than Rs7.71 billion as the House continued debate on the budget for the third day.
+PESHAWAR: The Khyber Pakhtunkhwa Assembly has approved six demands for grant of more than Rs7.71 billion as the House continued debate on the budget for the third day.

 In response to the opposition members questions, Minister for Finance Taimur Salim Jhagra assured equal funding to the opposition constituencies and said the policy regarding fund release could be further improved for which work was underway.